 ‘Oh – Joe, you’re not losing me . . . ’

 He felt her pity drop into an ever-increasing void, where once her words gave so much meaning.
 Again his eyes tightened to deafen the pain of reality and become submerged in the warmth of her embrace.

 ‘. . .
 And what about your poor mum?’
-Emily insisted, ‘She would be devastated to find out – you had kept it a secret – from her,’
+Emily insisted, ‘She will be devastated to find out – you had kept it a secret – from her,’

 The beautiful sky blue eyes of the sorceress had suddenly faded into that of his mother, who now wielded a sword: Just – Do It! he screamed from within.

-At times it was true, he had felt it was wrong and was afraid of what she might do, if ever she found out; he didn’t care about his dad, sister, or even his brother’s, and especially not Steve.
-Anyway it was all over and there was nothing he could do, he was going to die right there in her lap.
+At times it was true.
+He felt it was wrong and was afraid of what she might do if ever she found out; he didn’t care about his dad, sister, or even brother, especially not Steve.
+Anyway, it was all over, and there was nothing he could do.
+He was going to die right there in her lap.
 Finally!
-He thought he would be released from the torment of his forbidden desire.
+He thought he would be free from the torment of his forbidden desire.

 ‘Steve might accuse you of abduction or trying to steal his child.’